kr-stn/kr-stn.github.io/about.md

 ---

 ### This blog

-This blog will contain interesting tidbits about remote sensing, python programming, GIS and related topics acquired during the course of my PhD thesis in the field of remote sensing.
+This blog will contain interesting tidbits about remote sensing, python programming, GIS and related topics acquired during the course of my PhD thesis in the field of remote sensing. *Fernerkundung* is the German name for Remote Sesing - The scanning of the earth by satellite or high-flying aircraft in order to obtain information about it.

 ### Me